cloud-gov/cg-deploy-credhub/secrets.md

 #### development, staging, and production bosh
 1. `cg-deploy-cf` secrets accessed as varsfile `secrets.yml` will need to migrate to CredHub, terraform, or public manifests.
     1. Most of these are setup in `cf-deployment` and various opsfiles in `cg-deploy-cf/bosh/opsfiles`.
 We should maybe refactor the portions we control to use `user` types in credhub instead of direct access to passphrase/client secret in a `password` type.
+    1. Deployments dependent on uaa client and users from cf-* are setup to expect `user`s.
 1. `cg-deploy-elasticache-broker` secrets accessed as varsfile `secrets.yml` will need to migrade to CredHub.
 1. Remaining `cg-deploy-kubernetes` merged secrets + yaml in `*-kubernetes.yml` will need to migrate to CredHub, terraform, or public manifests.
 1. Remaining `cg-deploy-logsearch` merged secrets + yaml in `logsearch-*.yml` will need to migrate to CredHub, terraform, or public manifests.
 1. Remaining `cg-deploy-admin-ui` merged secrets + yaml in `admin-ui.*.yml` will need to migrate to CredHub, terraform, or public manifests.
+1. Remaining `cg-deploy-shibboleth` merged secrets + yaml in `*-shibboleth.yml` will need to migrate to CredHub, terraform, or public manifests.

+### TODO
+1. Add secrets which only reside in Concourse / terraform (not bosh deployments)
+1. Validate Concourse pipelines can access CredHub by absolute paths
+1. Work out _precedence_ & special cases for rotation.
+These are just cross-deployment _dependencies_.